Glossary of baseball terms: gone

+Good afternoon, good evening, and good night

+Striking out on three consecutive pitches.
+A common call from the pitcher's team announcers when it happens.

 good eye

 A hitter who has excellent awareness of the strike zone, and is able to lay off pitches that are barely out of the strike zone, is said to have a "good eye", "Ortiz and Ramirez are a constant threat, whether it's swinging the bats or taking pitches", Cleveland third baseman Casey Blake said.
 "They have a couple of the best swings in the game and a couple of the best eyes in the game ..."

 good hit, no field

 Said to have been the world's shortest scouting report, and often quoted in reference to sluggers such as Dick Stuart and Dave Kingman, who were notoriously poor fielders.

 good piece of hitting

 A situation where a batter puts the ball in play in a way that maximizes the result for his team.
 "Good pieces of hitting" tend to result in runs scoring and draining several pitches out of an opposing pitcher, especially in situations where the pitcher's team was looking for a decent amount of length.